 - Professional Growth for Teachers and Administrators (0-10 points)

 The applicant describes:

-- An internal in-service professional development schedule that includes time set aside to disseminate information after the WSI summer institute and retreats
+- An internal in-service professional development schedule that includes time set aside to disseminate information after the WSI professional development training.

 - How arts integration and WSI are an integral part of the professional growth for teachers and administrators

 - Administrators and teachers strengths and weaknesses in arts integration and the four arts disciplines.

 - A plan to address staff’s weakness in upcoming professional development opportunities

 - Increasing Parental and Community Involvement (0-10 points)